SegFaulty/RestInCloud/src/Ric/Client/README.md

 * health - cluster info, as admin with quota infos and failure details  "OK" / "WARNING" / "CRITICAL"
 * list - list all file(name)s
 * listDetails - list all files with details incl. all versions
-* joinCluster - join/build a cluster
+* joinCluster - join/build a cluster (join the connected server to an existing cluster (via clusterServer), or build a cluster with the other server)
-* leaveCluster - disconnect from a cluser and remove from all clusterNodes
+* leaveCluster - disconnect the server from a cluster and remove from all clusterNodes
 * removeFromCluster - remove given server from all clusterNodes
 * addServer - add a replication client
 * removeServer - remove a replication client
 * copyServer - connected server to targetServer
+* checkConsistency - check files and version off all servers

 a cluster is a bunch of servers, where all of them are added (addServer) to all servers, every server is a replicant of every server .. u got it